 The visitors were unable to identify a clear link between the learning outcomes and assessments of the Ophthalmology I and II modules (which were mapped to the professionalism aspect of the SOPs) and the highlighted SOPs.
 For example, the visitors noted that learning outcomes in Ophthalmology I related to areas such as understanding the anatomy of the eye, awareness of electrodiagnostics and other types of ophthalmic imaging without reference to professionalism.
-Similarly, they noted that although lecture 3.4 (Professional standards - II) in Ophthalmology I referred to professional standards and was mapped to SOPs relating to professionalism and topics taught included professionalism, they were unclear how the module learning outcomes and their assessment related to professionalism.
+Similarly, they noted that although lecture 3.4 (Professional standards - II) in Ophthalmology I referred to professionalism and topics taught included professionalism, they were unclear how the module learning outcomes and their assessment related to professionalism.